Ankit-Sharma-ggn/CKA/scheduling/README.md

     c.
 PodTopologySpread: Prefers nodes that improve pod distribution.

 5. Pod Binding: The scheduler updates the pod's spec.nodeName field to bind it to the selected node.

+## Admission Controllers

+- Admission controllers are components in Kubernetes that intercept requests to the Kubernetes API server after authentication and authorization but before the object is persisted in etcd.
+They allow you to modify or validate requests before they are applied to the cluster.

+- Admission controllers are plugins that enforce policies on objects during their creation, update, or deletion.
+They can:

+    Mutate requests (e.g., add default values, inject sidecars).
+    Validate requests (e.g., enforce security policies, resource quotas).

+- The list of enabled admission controllers is configured in the Kubernetes API server.
+To check which admission controllers are enabled, follow these steps: